remmy300/MovieApp/README.md

 - 🎨 Responsive design using Tailwind + MUI
 - 🧩 Modular and reusable components
 - 📱 Mobile-first layout with consistent styling
+- 🎬 Fetches movies and TV shows by genre, type, and country
+- 🔄 Dynamic filtering with responsive UI
+- ⏳ **Debounced Search** to reduce unnecessary API calls

 ---